UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_remote_desktop_website.md

     - You may have to do this 2-4 times before it works.
     - This depends on the present pressure on the system.

-### 4. Fill in the second dialog, using your regular password
+### 4. Fill in the second dialog page, using your regular password

 Fill in the second dialog, using your regular password (i.e. no need for two-factor authentication).